 Some of these large homes have now converted to apartments.
 One can only dream of living in an area like this (Although, they would have to get rid of all those spiders if I wanted to live there haha)

 It does feel grand and lovely wandering around here.
-At the end of the path, you end up at Cremore point.
+At the end of the path, you end up at Cremorne Point.
 Take a left on the path to enjoy some stunning city views.

 Follow the path all the way down and take some didge steps towards the Robertson’s Point Lighthouse.
-Here you have even a better view of the Sydney Harbor!
+Here you have even a better view of the Sydney Harbour!

-When I was here enjoying the views a summer storm hit Sydney, so I was not able to finish the walk (Uber was a life saver haha)
+When I was here enjoying the views a summer storm hit Sydney, so I was not able to finish the walk (Uber was a lifesaver )

 So, unfortunately, I missed the Maccallum Pool.
-Originally a rock pool created by former Olympic swimmer Fred Lane the first version of the pool was built by local man Hugh MacCallum in the 1920s.
+This pool is originally a rock pool created by former Olympic swimmer Fred Lane the first version of the pool was built by local man Hugh MacCallum in the 1920s.
 These days there is no entry fee, and the pool is open most days except when being cleaned.
 The North Sydney Council website lists the closing dates.

 - Bondi to Coogee Coastal Walk